 Article 11.
 Prohibition on advance payments

 - Advance payments by the buyer to the transferor before the deadline for exercising the option to withdraw, or whilst the buyer retains the power to terminate the contract as cited in the previous article, are prohibited.
-However, the parties may establish agreements and conditions that they consider appropriate in order to ensure payment of the deferred price, provided that they are not in violation of said prohibition and do not result in the transferor receiving compensation in the event of the exercise of said power to withdraw, either directly or indirectly.
+However, the parties may establish agreements and conditions that they consider appropriate in order to ensure payment of the deferred price, provided that they are not in violation of said prohibition and do not result in the transferor receiving compensation in the event of the exercise of the said power to withdraw, either directly or indirectly.

-- If the buyer has made advance payments to the transferor, they may demand repayment of double the amount of said payments at any time or choose between terminating the contract within three months of entering into the same and demanding fulfillment of all of its conditions.
+- If the buyer has made advance payments to the transferor, they may demand repayment of double the amount of said payments at any time or choose between terminating the contract within three months of entering into the same and demanding fulfilment of all of its conditions.